kimmiekc/python-challenge/README.md

 **Submissions**<br>
 - To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.<br>

+**Note:**
+- Worked with and helped other students with formatting and variable's.
+  - Bryson, Emma, Brian.
 ____